daytonaio/content/articles/20240911_Building_a_Codespaces-like_Experience_with_Daytona_and_GitLab.md

 The integration with GitLab further enhances this process, allowing developers to create environments directly from the project’s repository.
 Whether working on a new feature, reviewing a merge request, or testing code in isolation, Daytona and GitLab provide the tools needed to create a seamless development experience.

 The combination of Daytona and GitLab offers a flexible, powerful, and user-friendly solution for automating development environments.
-By following the steps outlined in this guide, teams can create a standardized, quick-to-setup development environment that enhances collaboration, reduces setup time, and improves overall productivity.
+By following the steps outlined in this guide, software development teams can create a standardized, quick-to-setup development environment that enhances collaboration, reduces setup time, and improves overall productivity.

 ## References

 Daytona Documentation - Explore the full range of Daytona’s features and its API by visiting the [Daytona Documentation.](https://www.daytona.io/docs/)

-Visual Studio Code Remote - SSH Extension - Find out how to use the Visual Studio Code Remote - SSH extension for connecting to remote environments on the [Visual Studio Code documentation.](https://code.visualstudio.com/docs/remote/ssh)